Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 This whole area is very quiet, very rural, very Greek, very wild, and very unspoiled.

-The nearest place to make provisions is Konistres, 11 km from Manikia and 3 km from Vrisi.
+The nearest place to make serious provisions is Konistres, 11 km from Manikia and 3 km from Vrisi.

 Konistres farmer's market

-There is a farmer’s market in Konistres every Sunday morning.
+There’s a farmer’s market in Konistres every Sunday morning.
 You’ll find stalls with fruits, veggies, honey, tea, and dairy along the main street, as well as one or two cars selling fresh fish.
 And yes, the main street remains open to traffic, so there are cars passing by while you pick your oranges, even the big bus to Kymi.

 There are several supermarkets and a variety of shops in Kymi, one of the bigger towns in the area.